 I have both an expensive and cheap inflatable mat.
 The budget inflatable mat, which when put with a foam mat, does a very good job.
 The high end expensive inflatable mat, doesn’t need a foam mat below it.
 This means less faff and stuff to carry in my bag.

 Although I love my expensive one, I have found that pairing the cheap one with the foam mat works just as well, to give a nice balance between comfort and warmth.
 However, if you are doing a multiday hike, or wild camping, then having less gear to carry might be worth the extra expense.
-Read more: Wild Camping tips and essentials
+Read more tips on Wild camping here.

 Self inflating mat: